An upland sandpiper, a grassland nesting bird with a haunting whistled cry, circles above Irvine Prairie in June. Photo by Patty Meissen.

 As more acres of former crop ground are converted to prairie each year of the project, we hope to see grassland dependent bird, insect, and mammal species returning to Irvine Prairie.
 The upland sandpiper in the photo above shows that this is starting to happen already.

 We are preparing some simple guides to help you learn about the most common or important species of birds, insects, wildflowers, and grasses you are likely to find at Irvine Prairie.
-Some of what we list is aspirational.
-For example, we have not yet seen bobolinks at Irvine Prairie, though we hope they will come here to nest by the time the plantings are complete.
+These guides can also be used for identifying common species at other restored prairies.
 Each observation guide will be posted here as it is completed.

 Thanks to 2019-20 AmeriCorps Communications Associate, Rowan McMullen-Cheng, for creating the observation guides.